overture-stack/website/markdown/documentation/ego/installation/adding-overture-services.md

 You can leave the Groups and Users fields blank.
 Click the **save** button on the top right of the panel.

-2.  **Create an environment variable file:** Within the cloned Stage repository locate your `.env.dmsui` file, if you have not created one yet duplicate the `env.schema` file and rename it to `.env.dmsui`.
+2.  **Create an environment variable file:** Within the cloned Stage repository locate your `.env.stage` file, if you have not created one yet duplicate the `env.schema` file and rename it to `.env.stage`.

 3.  **Update environment variables:** Variables within this file are already preconfigured for a local setup: